Affine noncommutative geometry: 2e. Exercises

 \section{2e.
 Exercises}

-As before with the first chapter, the theory explained in the above will be of key importance in what follows, and as best homework we can only recommend downloading and reading a good quantum group book.
+As before with the first chapter, the theory explained in the above will be of key importance in what follows, and as best homework on this, if interested, we can only recommend reading a good quantum group book.
 Here is however a first exercise:

 \begin{exercise} Develop a theory of finite quantum groups, in analogy with the usual group theory, by assuming that the Woronowicz algebras $A$ are finite dimensional. \end{exercise}

 This is a bit vague, and as bottom line, such a theory would need clear axioms, the Pontrjagin type duality worked out in detail, a few theorems, and examples.